Get Lost In Vermont – The Vampires of the Northeast Kingdom

 “I remember hearing about it when I was a kid,” said Bill, one of the rescuers who arrived on the scene.
 “People were saying that the passengers were vampires, that they had survived the crash and wandered off into the woods to live forever.
 It was crazy talk, but it stuck with me all these years.”

-Despite countless searches and investigations, the fate of the TWA 666 remains a mystery.
+Despite countless searches and investigations over the decades, the fate of the TWA 666 remains a mystery.
 But that hasn’t stopped people from trying to solve it.
 “I’ve had people come from all over the country, even the world, trying to find that plane,” said Sam, a local hunter who has spent years searching the woods.
 “They all want to know what happened to those poor souls, and I can’t blame them.
 It’s a story that’s stayed with me all these years.”

 The dense, dark forests of the Northeast Kingdom are a place of mystery and legend, full of hidden secrets and tales of the supernatural.
-And as long as the plane of the TWA 666 remains hidden in the woods, the legend of the vampire passengers will continue to haunt the people of Vermont.
+And as long as the wreckage of the plane remains hidden in the woods, the legend of the vampire passengers will continue to haunt the people of Vermont.

 This story is a work of fiction and is not meant to be taken as fact.
 The location and events described in the story are purely fictional and do not correspond to any real place or event.
 If you do happen to come across a location or situation similar to those described in the story, please do not share the location with anyone and consider the possibility that it may be a dangerous or potentially hazardous area.
 The safety of our readers is of the utmost importance to us, and we do not wish for anyone to be put in harm’s way as a result of this story.
 Thank you for your understanding.